-This service is designed for active S-Corporation owners and is not intended for passive investors or businesses seeking one-time tax filing only.
+This page is not intended for real estate investors, passive shareholders, LLC owners evaluating entity selection, or businesses seeking one-time tax filing without ongoing advisory support.

-As a Utah-based virtual-first CPA firm, Madsen and Company provides proactive S-Corporation tax planning through secure online tools and scheduled advisory meetings, supporting owners in South Jordan, Utah, and nationwide.
+As a Utah-based virtual-first CPA firm, Madsen and Company provides proactive tax planning for small business owners through secure online tools and scheduled advisory meetings, supporting owners in South Jordan, Utah, and nationwide.

 Unlike basic tax preparation, S-Corporation tax planning focuses on decisions that must be made before year-end to be effective.